 Salute the sun anywhere

 Finding a space to do yoga can be challenging.
 Crammed hotel rooms don’t allow much flow, neither do hostels.
 But if you’re itching to practice nonetheless, use the limited room to work on specifics such as alignment: triangle, side planks or tree pose can be squeezed into narrow spaces.
 Not only do they allow you to focus on your alignment, but they’ll offer support should you lose your balance spotting a huge spider balancing over your head.
-For more on poses you can do with a limited space, check out the lululemon blog.

 Take it outdoors.
 Beaches, lake fronts or open spaces found during your daily hikes offer more than great photo ops, they give you endless space and serenity to indulge in your practice.
 On-lookers can be slightly disturbing at times, but people walk and jog down the beach all the time.
 Why not yoga?
 Focus on your routine, pay attention to the challenge your natural platform brings and enjoy.